teentech™ Program in a Box

 Inspire Girls in Science and Math with teentech™

 Teentech™, launched by AAUW of New Jersey, is a daylong event that inspires middle and high school girls to pursue science, technology, engineering, and mathematics (STEM).
 AAUW’s research shows that young women lag behind young men in acquiring technical proficiencies.
 Since girls are more likely to use technology when they see its real-world applications, teentech™ offers a one-day conference that is designed to make STEM exciting and relevant to interest girls in high-demand careers in a global economy where women are still greatly underrepresented.
 High school girls from around your state will have the opportunity to learn problem-solving skills by engaging in hands-on workshop sessions with faculty and students in technology and engineering disciplines.

 10 Steps to Get This STEM Program Started

 Put together a team of interested AAUW members and coalition partners to help decide details and share the workload.
 The teentech™ chair will be the key motivator and strategist for the event.
 The planning team will include those responsible for programming, coalition outreach, community and media promotion, registration, morning refreshments, and lunch.
-Be very clear about what needs to be done and who is handling what.
+Be very clear about what needs to be done and who is handling what.2.
+Recruit coalition partners.

-Create a time line that leads up to the event and shows each task that must be accomplished, the deadline for accomplishing it, and the person responsible.
+Create a time line that leads up to the event and shows each task that must be accomplished, the deadline for accomplishing it, and the person responsible.8.
+Select a date.

 Select a date and time that are mutually convenient for your target audience and for your co-sponsoring college or university.
 Avoid religious or government holidays or dates when participating schools have mandatory state testing scheduled.
 Generally, the best time to host a teentech™ conference is in late May.
 This is the time of year when the weather is good and when school testing has been completed.